 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The European Court of Human Rights held that an injunction restraining the Sunday Times from publishing an article related to a settlement being negotiated out of court violated its freedom of expression.
+The European Court of Human Rights delivered a judgment and held that an injunction restraining the Sunday Times from publishing an article related to a settlement being negotiated out of court violated its freedom of expression.
 In 1972 the British newspaper the Sunday Times published articles concerning the settlement negotiations for the “thalidomide children,” following pregnant women’s’ use of the drug thalidomide which resulted in severe birth defects.
 The newspaper had criticized the settlement proposals and subsequently, an injunction was issued based on the claim that future publications would constitute contempt of court.
 Although the Court found that the interference was proscribed by law and pursued the legitimate aim of safeguarding the impartiality and authority of the judiciary, it was not necessary in a democratic society.
 The Court observed that the right to freedom of expression guarantees not only the freedom of the press to inform the public but also the right of the public to be properly informed, and the thalidomide disaster was a matter of undisputed public concern.
 The court noted that the proposed article was moderate and balanced in its arguments on a topic that had been widely debated in society and therefore the risk of undermining the authority of the judiciary was minimal.
 The Court concluded that the interference did not correspond to a social need sufficiently pressing to outweigh the public interest in freedom of expression within the meaning of the European Convention.

 Between 1958 and 1961, thalidomide was prescribed as a sedative for pregnant women.
 Several women who took the drug during their pregnancy, however, gave birth to children who suffered from deformities.
 By November 1961, the manufacturers of thalidomide, Distillers Company (Biochemicals) Limited (Distillers), withdrew all drugs containing this ingredient from the British market.